kiennt9696/task-management-api/README.md

 Relationship among them:
 - each __Task__ has a specific task type, task severity, task status at a time.
 - each task type is corresponding to a workflow.
-For example, regular tasks follows flow (todo -> in progress -> completed) but a task of "bug" uses another different flow such as (to do -> open - close -> reopen).
+For example, regular tasks follows flow (todo → in progress → completed) but a task of "bug" uses another different flow such as (to do → open → close → reopen).
 This means workflow is changed when task type is changed.
-- a workflow contains multiple transitions: A-> B, B-> C, C -> A.
+- a workflow contains multiple transitions: A → B, B → C, C → A.
 - __TaskStatus__ is changed following its workflow.

 The workflow I built for this system: